CL-17656/CS520_Front/documentations/Contributions.md

 Arin focused on the **Take Assignment** and **Statistics** features, along with documentation.
 Key contributions include:
 - Building the quiz-taking page where students can answer interactively.
 - Making the results page for students to learn about their performance and any feedbacks for the instructor.
 - Designing and implementing the statistics page for instructors with visual charts for detailed performance insights into each question.
+Get further insights into the distribution of each choice for each question by hovering over the charts.
 - Writing clear and detailed documentations for the project.
 - Writing the routing tests for the frontend for all the views